sumitchohan/CodeSpecML/README.md

 sumitchohan: @workspace identify all state documents applicable in the code base and create plant uml diagrams

-Workspace: To create PlantUML diagrams for the state documents in your codebase, we need to identify the relevant files and their relationships.
+To create PlantUML diagrams for the state documents in your codebase, we need to identify the relevant files and their relationships.
 Based on your workspace structure and the provided code excerpts, the state documents are likely the JSON files in the [`data`](command:_github.copilot.openRelativePath?%5B%7B%22scheme%22%3A%22file%22%2C%22authority%22%3A%22%22%2C%22path%22%3A%22%2FUsers%2Fsumit%2Frepos%2FShopingKaro%2Fdata%22%2C%22query%22%3A%22%22%2C%22fragment%22%3A%22%22%7D%5D "/Users/sumit/repos/ShopingKaro/data") directory and the models in the [`models`](command:_github.copilot.openRelativePath?%5B%7B%22scheme%22%3A%22file%22%2C%22authority%22%3A%22%22%2C%22path%22%3A%22%2FUsers%2Fsumit%2Frepos%2FShopingKaro%2Fmodels%22%2C%22query%22%3A%22%22%2C%22fragment%22%3A%22%22%7D%5D "/Users/sumit/repos/ShopingKaro/models") directory.

 ### Identified State Documents
 1. [`data/cart.json`](command:_github.copilot.openRelativePath?%5B%7B%22scheme%22%3A%22file%22%2C%22authority%22%3A%22%22%2C%22path%22%3A%22%2FUsers%2Fsumit%2Frepos%2FShopingKaro%2Fdata%2Fcart.json%22%2C%22query%22%3A%22%22%2C%22fragment%22%3A%22%22%7D%5D "/Users/sumit/repos/ShopingKaro/data/cart.json")